-Officials from 29 cities and counties recently gathered in Salt Lake County, Utah to swap ideas on how to advance their communities’ youngest residents ages prenatal to 3, through the National Collaborative for Infants and Toddlers.
+Officials from 29 cities and counties recently gathered in Salt Lake County, Utah to swap ideas on how to advance their communities’ youngest residents ages prenatal to 3, through the National Collaborative for Infants and Toddlers (NCIT).

 Hosted by the Pritzker Children’s Initiative (PCI) and partners Sorenson Impact Center at the University of Utah’s David Eccles School of Business, participants networked and learned best practices April 23-24, hearing from Utah state Rep. Rebecca Chavez-Houck and Ruth Watkins, president of the University of Utah.

 Discussions highlighted equity, family voice, storytelling and developing a shared sense of immediacy to affect meaningful change for infants, toddlers and their families.

 “This week provided an amazing opportunity for us to meet with the other NCIT communities from across the nation,” said Allison Mays, a Washington County, Va. supervisor.